Later On 2

-Later On 2 (first broadcast September 1997) was part of the Network 2/RTÉ Two N2 rebrand of 1997.
+Later On 2 is part of the Network 2/RTÉ Two N2 rebrand of 1997.
 It was broadcast after News 2 on Tuesday, Wednesday and Thursday night at 11:20pm.

 Format

 Tuesday night

 Later on 2 was an arts review show, which was presented by various presenters on a Tuesday night, until its second series when John Kelly took up the job.
 John Kelly worked on the Radio Ireland show Electric Ballroom before moving to RTÉ to present their radio series Mystery Train.
 In 2001, the show was renamed as The View and moved to RTÉ One in the same time slot.

 Wednesday night

 Later with Clare McKeon was presented by Clare McKeon for three seasons.
 It was a women's chat show.
 Women (and men) would sit around a dinner table talking about issues affecting them, in their work and home lives.
 Many of the women were well known female figures in Ireland, who spoke about their careers and personal lives.
 Including Annie Murphy mother of Bishop Eamonn Casey's son, Peter and Phyllis Hamilton mother of Fr Michael Cleary's son, Ross.